 Can Super Glue Kill Fish?

-For instance, Harley N, in his article on the same title, said super glue is safe for use inside the aquarium.
+Super glue is safe for use inside the aquarium.
 Also, my fellow aquarists had the same idea.
-All said that they have been using super glue to attach plants and ornamental items in the aquarium and never found any problem with their fishes.
+All said that they used super glue to attach plants and ornamental items in the aquarium and never found any problem with their fish.

-The only exception came from Sharak (unanimous naming) in the Tropical Fish Keeping community who said that two of his neon tetras died within the two days of using ‘Krazy Glue’ in his aquarium.
-However, some fishers replied to him that they were using glues to attach plants and various decorative items such as a small hill or cave right above the substrate in the fish tank.
+The only exception came from Sharak (unanimous naming) in the Tropical Fish Keeping community, who said that two of his neon tetras died within two days of using ‘Krazy Glue’ in his aquarium.
+However, some fishers replied that they used glue to attach plants and various decorative items, such as a small hill or cave right above the substrate in the fish tank.

 And guess what?

-None of their fishes showed any sign of illness or discomfort after they had used the glues within the fish tank.
+None of their fish showed any sign of illness or discomfort after using the glues within the fish tank.